alexharri/website/posts/webgl-gradients.md

 The blur isn't applied uniformly over the wave -- a variable amount of blur is applied to different parts of the wave, and the amount fluctuates over time.

-How might be we do that?
+How might we achieve that?

 ### Gaussian blur